Sugar (2013 film): Production

 Sugar began filming on November 30, 2010.
 The film was released theatrically in November 2013.

 Reception

 In Los Angeles Times, Inkoo Kang said that "as a whole, the film's characters touchingly illustrate the tolls of living with unresolved trauma and chronic uncertainty, as well as the solidarity and relative freedom this community of outcasts enjoys."
+For Variety, Geoff Berkshire highlighted in his review writing that "this dramatically inert story of homeless youth reveals a fundamental lack of depth and urgency in its storytelling."